jdlib/JDBX/UserGuide.md

      // also: .insert(), .isUpdated(), .delete(), .isDeleted(), etc.

-### <a href="running-updates"></a>Running SQL or DDL Updates
+## <a href="updates"></a>Running DML or DDL Updates

-Like in JDBC the term "update" includes SQL UPDATE, INSERT, DELETE and DDL commands.
+Like in JDBC the term "update" includes DML UPDATE, INSERT, DELETE and DDL commands.
-To inserft, up
+TODO

+## <a name="classes-abbr"></a>6.
+Running a single command

+If you only want to run a single SQL query or DML update you can use the static helper methods in class `org.jdbx.JDBX` to avoid explicit creation and closing of a `StaticStmt` or `PrepStmt` object:
+TODO